fischertechnik/txt_demo_c_download/TransferArea.md

 ```
 In case of a master and a slave there is an area of two of these structures. `FISH_X1_TRANSFER*` is pointer to this area
-In the programming you can have access to this structure by:
+In the programming you can have access to this structure by for example:
 ```C
 enum ShmIfId_TXT
 {